hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 ## Multi-Selection

-Multi-selection enables users to select multiple rows in a table, enhancing efficiency and minimizing errors.
-This feature facilitates bulk operations, boosting productivity and optimizing data management.
+Multi-selection enables users to select multiple rows in a table, facilitating bulk operations, actions, and editing.

 To enable multi-selection in a table:

 1. `Header Column / Selection` Component:
-Position it in the table's header row.
-This acts as a master control, enabling you to either select all rows simultaneously or deselect them.
+Used in the header row of the Table.
+This acts as a master control, enabling end-users to either select or deselect all rows simultaneously.

 ![Example of centered content within a table](/assets/components/table/multi-select-header.png)

 2. `Cell / Selection` Component:
-Integrate this into each table row.
+Used in the start position each Table row.
 It allows for individual row selection and aligns with the Header Column component, reflecting the overall selection status of the table.

 ![Example of centered content within a table](/assets/components/table/multi-select-cells.png)

 !!!
 Info

-In the Ember component, unlike the `cell/select` figma component, achieving an indeterminate state is not possible.
+In the Ember component, unlike the `cell/select` Figma component, achieving an indeterminate state is not possible.
 !!!

 <video width="100%" controls loop>